The Red 7 Card Counting System

 • A, 10, J, Q, K – -1

-As you can see, there are more cards with a positive value in the deck than high cards with a negative value.
-The 7 is either neutral or positive number, which makes this system different from the majority of methods.
-The total sum of all values is not 0 as it is in balanced systems but +2.
-This means that whenever we count down to the last card in the shoe, we must get a final count of +2 – otherwise, we have made a mistake.
+As you can see, there are more cards with a positive value than there are high cards with a negative value.
+The 7 is either neutral or a positive number, which sets this system apart from most others.
+The total sum of all values is not 0, as it is in balanced systems, but +2.
+Therefore, after counting down to the last card in the shoe, you should arrive at a final count of +2 – otherwise, a mistake has been made.

 Final Count and Initial Count

-As we have already mentioned, the final count when using the Red 7 System is +2.
-However, the final count will change as we add more decks – while in a single-deck game, it is +2 due to the additional two red 7s, in a double-deck game, the final count will be +4.
-So, for a 4-deck game, it will be +8, for 6 decks, it is +12, and it jumps to +16 in 8-deck games.
+As mentioned, the final count when using the Red 7 System is +2.
+This figure changes as more decks are added: in a single-deck game it is +2 because of the two additional red 7s; in a double-deck game it is +4.
+Accordingly, a 4-deck game yields +8, 6 decks produce +12, and 8 decks reach +16.

-The initial count or initial running count (IRC), on the other hand, is the value we use to start the counting.
-In balanced systems, it is 0 but here, we need to compensate for the additional positive values, i.e. for the two red 7s per deck.
-This makes the system much more accurate.
-To have the right initial count for games with more decks of cards, we simply multiply the number of decks by -2.
+The initial count, or initial running count (IRC), is the value at which counting begins.
+In balanced systems it is 0, but here we must offset the extra positive values, namely the two red 7s per deck.
+This adjustment makes the system much more accurate.
+To find the correct initial count for games with multiple decks, simply multiply the number of decks by -2.

 How to Use the Red 7 Count?

-The Red 7 system, presented by Arnold Snyder, is quite easy to follow in real-life games, which are played very quickly and against professional dealers.
-Using the fundamental principles, described in the sections above, we start counting when the cards are shuffled.
-The initial count will depend on the number of decks in use.
-For instance, we play a 6-deck game and the cards appearing in the first round are 7 (red), 6, Ace, 2, 5, 5, King, 8, and 4.
+The Red 7 system, developed by Arnold Snyder, is easy to follow in live games, even when they move quickly and are dealt by professional dealers.
+Following the principles described above, you begin counting as soon as the cards are shuffled.
+The initial count depends on the number of decks in play.
+For example, in a 6-deck game the first round might reveal 7 (red), 6, Ace, 2, 5, 5, King, 8, and 4.

-We start at an IRC count of -12 and start adding and subtracting the point value of each card for a total running count of -10.
-After several more rounds, the running count is still negative at -6.
-The recommended betting tactic is flat betting, wagering the minimum (1-unit bets).
-Once the running count becomes positive (+1, +2, +3), the bet size should be raised – a point in the system, known by blackjack pros as the “pivot”.
-The higher the count, the higher the bets should be.
-If the running count dips below 0, players are advised to bet their minimum.
+You would start with an IRC of -12, then add or subtract the value of each card, arriving at a running count of -10.
+After several more rounds, the running count remains negative at -6.
+The recommended betting tactic is flat betting, wagering the table minimum (1-unit bets).
+Once the running count turns positive (+1, +2, +3), increase your stake – this point is known to blackjack pros as the “pivot.”
+The higher the count, the larger the bets should be.
+If the running count drops below 0, revert to the minimum wager.

 Basic Strategy Deviations

-Clearly, it would take more than just a few hands to get a positive count with the Red 7 method.
-Players should be prepared to make flat bets until at least half of the entire shoe has been dealt.
-The system is, therefore, quite safe and conservative but it manages to bring several changes to the basic blackjack strategy.
+It often takes more than a few hands to reach a positive count with the Red 7 method.
+Be prepared to flat-bet until at least half of the shoe has been dealt.
+The system is therefore safe and conservative, yet it introduces several tweaks to basic blackjack strategy.

 Running Count Changes to Basic Strategy